terramate-io/terramate/docs/terraform-generation.md

 to multiple or all stacks (as seen in the previous example).

-This does raise the question of how code generation configuration is merged/overridden as Terramate navigate the project loading and evaluating configuration in order to generate code for each stack.
+This does raise the question of how code generation configuration is merged/overridden as Terramate navigates the project loading and evaluating configuration in order to generate code for each stack.

 In order to explain how this works, lets define the concept of specific vs general